 Using an unfinished wooden picture frame from Hobby Lobby and a pack of little hooks, this project took less than 15 minutes to put together.
 It was our easiest DIY project yet!

 A few years ago, my Papa made some renovations to his childhood home (for the first time ever!).
 The contractors removed the old single-pane windows and chunked them into the dumpster.
 Thankfully, my mom made my dad dig them back out.
 She saved a window for each of her kids and one for herself.

 When she told me about my window, I knew exactly what I wanted to do with it.
-After a little bit of paint and an engineering print from Staples, we turned my window into this beautiful picture frame.
+After a little bit of paint and an engineering print from Staples, we turned the old window into this beautiful picture frame.

 This wooden armoire was originally an entertainment center.
-Thus, it had a huge square hole cut in the back for the old boxy CRT TVs.
+It had a huge square hole cut in the back to accommodate the old boxy TVs.